 With so many people using the drug, and overdose deaths occurring more frequently than ever, it’s important to know what the signs and symptoms of what fentanyl use looks like.

-What Are the Signs and Symptoms That Someone Is Taking Fentanyl?
+What Are the Signs That Someone Is Using Fentanyl?

 - Euphoria followed by depression or confusion